mac-/hapi-logger/README.md

 ```
 {"name":"hapi-logger","hostname":"Me","pid":54705,"level":30,"tags":["get","testResource"],"req":{"id":"1408481983531-54705-47711","headers":{"user-agent":"curl/7.24.0 (x86_64-apple-darwin12.0) libcurl/7.24.0 OpenSSL/0.9.8x zlib/1.2.5","host":"localhost:8080","accept":"*/*"},"method":"get","info":{"received":1408481983531,"remoteAddress":"127.0.0.1","remotePort":63014,"referrer":"","host":"localhost:8080"},"path":"/test/1234"},"msg":"Some important info...","time":"2014-08-19T20:59:43.542Z","v":0}
 ```

-In addition to user-initiated request log events, this module will also listen for server `log` events, `request` events, and `internalError` events, and log those if not filtered by the configured tags.
+In addition to user-initiated request log events, this module will also listen for server `log` events, `request` events, and `internalError` events, and log those if not filtered by the configured `tags` or `ignoredTags`.

 To provide a little more context about a log message, you can log messages like so: